benoitberanger/mri_rf_pulse_simulation_matlab/README.md

 ## Features
 ### GUI
-The GUI have 3 independant panels :
+The GUI have 3 independent panels :
 - **Pulse definition** : It shows the library of pulses, and the selected pulse, including its shape and the UI parameters.
 - **Simulation parameters** : You define the range and granularity (number of points) for the slice profile evaluation $\Delta Z$ and the chemical shift $\Delta B_0$ evaluation.
 - **Simulation results** : Displays $M_{xzy}(t)$, the slice profile $\Delta Z$, and the chemical shift $\Delta B_0$ profile.

 ### Scripting
-Here is some exemples of non-GUI analysis :
+Here is some examples of non-GUI analysis :
 - [evaluate_adiabaticity_hs](+mri_rf_pulse_sim/+analysis/evaluate_adiabaticity_hs.m)
 - [compare_hs_foci](+mri_rf_pulse_sim/+analysis/compare_hs_foci.m)